GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 The Bad Pixel Mask (BPM) files can be created using a set of FLAT images and a set of DARK files.
 The FLATs must be obtained in the H band with a number of counts around 20000 adu and no saturated pixels, usually achieved with 7 seconds exposure time.
-The download_sample_files_ contains a sample of the files to be used in this tutorial.
+The download_sample_files_ section contains a sample of the files to be used in this tutorial.
 If you need to download files for your own data set, use the `Gemini Archive Search Form <https://archive.gemini.edu/searchform>`_ to look for matching data.